The Elevated Blood Pressure Range

 How To Know If You Have Elevated Blood Pressure

 A diagnosis of elevated blood pressure must be made by a physician.
-An evaluation will be made of consistently elevated blood pressure readings measured 2 or 3 times on 2 or more different occasions 4.
+An evaluation will be made of consistently elevated blood pressure readings measured 2 or 3 times on 2 or more different occasions ((AHA Journals Hypertension: 2017 ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA Guideline for the Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines)).

 Be sure to undergo regular physicals as directed by your physician.
 While you’re there they will check and monitor your blood pressure.

-If you already have elevated blood pressure or other risk factors for cardiovascular disease you might need more frequent readings 5.
+If you already have elevated blood pressure or other risk factors for cardiovascular disease you might need more frequent readings4.

 You can monitor your blood pressure at home with a home blood pressure monitoring device.
 The 2017 new blood pressure guidelines are encouraging people to do this.